 Veterans routinely ask our Veterans Disability Benefits staff, “Why is the attorney filing a Notice of Disagreement for my claim?
 I was told by my previous representative to file a request for reconsideration and that it would produce results much faster.”

-My initial response to that inquiry almost always includes the phrase, “You should know there is technically no such thing.”
+My initial response to that inquiry almost always includes the phrase, “You should know there is legally no such thing.”

 The Recommended Approach – File an Appeal